yuqiang-yang/MPC_OCS2/README.md

     + If want to use the dynamic weighting, we can change the getIntermediateParameters Function (including the template parameters about the parameter dims) to get a dynamic weighted cost.
 + Something that is hard to explain happens.
 When I wait for esdf stable in real experiment.
 In about 1/2 cases the mpc update rate is slow(about 40ms), otherwise it's 16ms.
 The former cases are usually unstable. -> I change the execution order to make the MPC initilize at last and then the program seems to work well.
 + If we use coldStart, the mobile manipulator is hard to stay in a fixed point.
 It tend to oscillate around a point and gradually become unstable.
 Some i change to the warmStart mode and beg the mpc to work fine.

+### 2023.2.17
++ If you start a thread in a function, you should use thread.join() or thread.detach().
+Otherwise, when this function exits, segement fault will happen.
+Use thread.detach will make the thread independent.
+Until the main function return, the thread keeps working.
++ the static variable in the member function belongs to all instance of the class.
+They share the same static variable.